open-zaak/open-zaak/docs/rollen.md

     * `indicatieMachtiging` **MUST** be set to "gemachtigde"
     * `mandate` **MUST** be provided in auth context

+Natuurlijk persoon authContext:
+    * can not have source `eherkenning` - it must be `digid` when provided

+NNP/VES authContext:
+    * can only have eherkenning source

+Can auth_context only be set on initiator?

 ## What about other betrokkene types:

 * organisatorische_eenheid: auth context not meaningful + is internal